What Hazards of Scaffolding Workers Face?

 Avoiding Electrocution Accidents With Scaffolding

 Electrocution accidents can occur in several ways when using scaffolding.
 If the structure is stable but constructed too close to power lines or electrical wiring, the scaffolding and/or works on the platforms may come into contact.
-Additionally, welding accidents can result in electric shock injuries and electrocution if the proper procedures are not followed and the equipment and scaffolding appropriately grounded.
+Additionally, welding accidents can result in electric shock injuries and electrocution if the proper procedures are not followed and the equipment and scaffolding are appropriately grounded.
 OSHA defines exactly when and how welding from scaffolding may be done in 29 CFR 1926.451(f)(17).
 Failure to follow proper OSHA standards is strong evidence that an employer was not conforming to the appropriate industry standards.
 If you were hurt due to your employer failing to follow OSHA guidelines, you should seek a consultation with a scaffolding accident attorney to discuss your legal rights.
 Call (713) 932-0777 to schedule your free consultation today.

 Falls from Scaffolding and Elevated Platforms